 Being a garba crazy child in Gujarat, I used to hum the Gujarati folksongs mentioning the expensive Patolas of Patan.
 Back then, I hardly cared about what patolas were and why were they so expensive.
 I hardly cared to even know about it until we planned a road trip to North Gujarat covering Modhera, Patan and Sidhpur.

 The moment you enter the city of Patan, you would be welcomed by the ruins of the ancient fort.
 The giant gates appear to be a frame showing the mildly sunny streets of old Patan.
-And the men clad in white Gujarati style ‘Chorno’ (chudidaar pant) and ‘Kediyu’ (shirt with flare) with a paghdi on their head would be seen sitting in the courtyard busy in their games and discussions.
+And the men clad in white Gujarati style ‘Chorno’ (chudidaar pant) and ‘Kediyu’ (shirt with flare) with a paghdi on their head would be seen sitting in the courtyard.
+Most of them can be seen busy with their games and discussions.

 At the main crossroad towards the Patan Step Well, a modern house with traditional look wouldn’t fail to grab your attention.
 They have converted the house into a museum that familiarizes the tourist with the resplendent art of Patola making.

 Its Journey From the South to the West

 Once upon a time 700 Salvi families that were involved in the Patola work inhabited in Patan.
 Now, only two Salvi families are devoted to the efforts of preserving the art.
 Maharaj Kumarpal of Patan, whose life-stories are the ribs of Gujarati literature, was the follower of Jainism.

 As per the belief, never once did he go to the temple repeating the same Patola sari wrapped as a dhoti.
 Every day a fresh Patola was imported from Maharashtra.